 Action Steps for Coders Today

 The main goal of HCC is to allow for better health management along with accurate reimbursements from Medicare Advantage plans.
-In order to achieve that goal, medical coders need to be up to date on best practice and educated on HCC.
+In order to achieve that goal, medical coders need to be up to date on best practices and educated on HCC.
 Since most of the burden in documenting the RAF is placed on the provider, having knowledgeable medical coders will ensure appropriate diagnosis codes are reported along with complete clinical documentation.

 Reporting a complete picture for the risk adjustment factor through HCC increases the accuracy of the patient score and ideally, reduces the need to request medical records or audit provider’s claims.
 When done correctly, HCC streamlines the process creating clean claims and allowing for fast reimbursements.